 We enter into interest rate swap agreements in connection with our Term Loan facility to add stability to interest expense and to manage our exposure to interest rate movements.
 The derivative instruments are recorded on the balance sheet within other current or long-term assets or liabilities based on maturity dates at their fair values.
-As of December 31, 2019, the fair value of our interest rate swaps was a liability of \$2.8 million and a liability of \$1.3 million which are classified within accounts payable and accrued liabilities on our balance sheet.
-Our interest rate cap matured on June 30, 2019.
-At December 31, 2018, the fair value of our two interest rate swaps was a liability of \$1.5 million and a liability of \$0.7 million and were classified within other long-term liabilities on our balance sheet.
-The fair value of our interest rate cap was zero.
+As of December 31, 2020, the fair values of our interest rate swaps were both zero as our swap agreements matured on July 31, 2020.
+At December 31, 2019, the fair values of our two interest rate swaps were a liability of \$2.8 million and a liability of \$1.3 million and were classified within other long-term liabilities on our balance sheet.
 We have designated the interest rate swap agreements as qualified cash flow hedges.
 Accordingly, the effective portion of the gain or loss on the derivative instrument is reported as a component of other comprehensive income and recognized in earnings in the same period or periods during which the hedged transaction affects earnings.

 The following table summarizes the fair value of our derivative instruments (in thousands, except contract/notional amount).
-See Note N - Fair Value Accounting for more information regarding the estimated fair values of our derivative instruments at December 31, 2019 and 2018.
+See Note M - Fair Value Accounting for more information regarding the estimated fair values of our derivative instruments at December 31, 2020 and 2019.

-December 31, 2019 December 31, 2018 Maturity Date Contract/Notional Amount Carrying Amount Fair Value Maturity Date Contract/Notional Amount Carrying Amount Fair Value LIBOR (1) interest rate swap agreement LIBOR (1) interest rate 2020 \$440 million \$(2,768) \$(2,768) 2020 \$440 million \$(1,475) \$(1,475) swap agreement LIBOR interest rate 2020 \$200 million \$(1,259) \$(1,259) 2020 \$200 million \$ (663) \$ (663) cap agreement \$- \$ - \$ - 2019 \$249 million \$ - \$ -
+December 31, 2020 December 31, 2019 Maturity Date Contract/ Notional Amount Carrying Amount Fair Value Maturity Date Contract/ Notional Amount Carrying Amount Fair Value LIBOR (1) interest rate swap agreement LIBOR (1) interest rate swap 2020 \$440 million \$- \$- 2020 \$440 million \$(2,768) \$(2,768) agreement 2020 \$200 million \$- \$- 2020 \$200 million \$(1,259) \$(1,259)